 The school will test evacuation procedures on a termly basis.
 Firefighting equipment will be checked on an annual basis by an approved contractor.
 Fire alarms will be tested weekly from different 'break glass' fire points around the school, and records will be maintained and held in the school office.
-Emergency lighting will be tested on a six-monthly basis, and records will be maintained and held in the school office.
+Emergency lighting will be tested on a six-monthly basis, and records will be maintained and held on the FM4U school portal.
+The Health and Safety Officer has the details for this portal.